 Building up your self-esteem involves unlearning habits of behaviour and thinking you’ve picked up from past experiences.
 It can feel difficult, especially at first, to challenge your inner critic and treat yourself with compassion.
 If you find you are struggling with this, you may benefit from speaking to a professional.

 The role of a coach who works in this area is to help you uncover what’s blocking you from building self-esteem.
-Through questioning techniques and possibly NLP techniques they can help you identify limiting beliefs you may have and change them.
-They can support your self-acceptance journey, offering tools and techniques to help you on your way.
+Questioning techniques and possibly NLP techniques used by coaches can help you identify limiting beliefs and change them.
+They can support your self-acceptance journey, offering tools and techniques to help you.